ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 The meat must be well covered with pickle, and
 should not be put down for at least two days af­
 ter killing, during which time it should be slight­
-ly sprinkled with powdered saltpetr
+ly sprinkled with powdered saltpetre
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:nhd:batch_nhd_jefferson_ver01:data:sn84024361:00542868296:1856121001:0352/pct:44.648430,54.151822,12.263631,7.412990/!600,600/0/default.jpg"/>
 </td>